max-hk/ubuntu-setup/README.md

   - Change Theme to "Yaru Roboto"

+  - Turn on Dash to Panel

-  - Turn on dash-to panel
+  - Turn on User Themes

 - In "Startup Applications",